Northern Collegiate Institute and Vocational School: Technological education

-Transportation

 The transportation shop has 2 car lifts, and an $80,000 driving simulator that was donated by Shell in April 2017.
 The transportation department also runs the Northern eco-team, the only Canadian high school to compete in the Shell Eco-marathon.
+Northern's manufacturing room has 10 machine lathes, a horizontal and two vertical mills, two drill presses, three bandsaws, and various other smaller machines and tools.